 6.)
 Nar-Yar Self-Enquiry Meditation (Who Am I?):

-It was in 1896 when a young Hindu adolescent by the name Venkataraman Iyer is said to have had a spiritually transcendent experience that changed the landscape of meditation forever.
+It was in 1896 when a young Hindu adolescent by the name of Venkataraman Iyer is said to have had a spiritually transcendent experience that changed the landscape of meditation forever.
 While sitting in his room, Venkataraman, who was 16 at the time, was overcome with an extremely pervasive fear of dying.
 He was certain that he would die then and there, but instead of telling his guardian or brother about it, the young boy decided that he needed to solve the problem for himself.
 Venkataraman, who is now known as Ramana Maharshi, began asking himself about the meaning of death.
 He went into a deep state of ponder and tried to determine who or what exactly dies.
-What Maharshi discovered is that he was not his body or his mind, rather his soul which he realized was eternal.
-Soon there after, Maharashi left his home and went to the holy Arunachala Hill where he would spend the remainder of his days meditating and teaching what has become known as Self-Enquiry Meditation.
+What Maharshi discovered is that he was not his body or his mind, but rather his soul which he realized was eternal.
+Soon thereafter, Maharishi left his home and went to the holy Arunachala Hill where he would spend the remainder of his days meditating and teaching what has become known as Self-Enquiry Meditation.

 How to Practice:

 The basic premise of Maharshi’s Self-Enquiry Meditation technique is fairly easy to understand because it is based solely upon the activity of continuously and consistently asking one’s self ‘Who am I?’
 Meditators who practice Self-Enquiry Meditation aim to dissolve their egos and free themselves from their attachments to the outside world so that they can living solely from their souls.
-Maharshi told us that by consciously and persistently asking the question ‘Who am I?,’ the thoughts, beliefs, and judgments of our ego will eventually dissolve.
-When one asks themselves ‘Who am I?’, it will become apparent that there is in fact no real being beside the true self.
+Maharshi told us that by consciously and persistently asking the question ‘Who am I?’ the thoughts, beliefs, and judgments of our ego will eventually dissolve.
+When one asks themselves ‘Who am I?’, it will become apparent that there is in fact no real being besides the true self.
 Maharshi told spiritual seekers that by asking this question, they would regularly be returned to their heart center which is the place he said individuals should aim to permanently live.

 In addition to the question ‘Who am I?,’ Maharshi instructed a secondary question that should be asked when impersonal cognitions arise.
-By asking one’s self ‘To whom do these thought arise?’, meditators are forced to first return to the question ‘Who am I?’ because the answer is always ‘to me’.
+By asking one’s self ‘To whom do these thoughts arise?’, meditators are forced to first return to the question ‘Who am I?’ because the answer is always ‘to me’.
 By being forced to ask the original question again, meditators are sent back to their heart center.

 7.)
 Neti-Neti Meditation (Not This, Not That):

-There are many similarities found between the Neti Neti Meditation technique and the self-enquiry technique of Ramana Maharshi.
-Just as Maharshi’s self-enquiry practice aims to remove the veil of ignorance by peering into the true nature of one’s self, Neti Neti Meditation is used as a tool that helps individuals clear delusional thoughts, beliefs, and perspectives, with the goal of returning to live permanently as the absolute.
-In actuality, Maharshi’s self-enquiry technique may be an adaptation of the ancient Neti Neti technique, as it is referenced in some of the oldest and most important Hindu scriptures, including the Upanishads.
-In the estimation of the great Hindu seers and sages, it is certain that the practice of Neti Neti, which translates to mean ‘not this, not that’ or ‘neither this, nor that’, can help one detach themselves from their egos and dismantle their misperceptions about the world.
+There are many similarities found between the Neti Neti Meditation technique and the self-inquiry technique of Ramana Maharshi.
+Just as Maharshi’s self-inquiry practice aims to remove the veil of ignorance by peering into the true nature of one’s self, Neti Neti Meditation is used as a tool that helps individuals clear delusional thoughts, beliefs, and perspectives, with the goal of returning to live permanently as the absolute.
+In actuality, Maharshi’s self-inquiry technique may be an adaptation of the ancient Neti Neti technique, as it is referenced in some of the oldest and most important Hindu scriptures, including the Upanishads.
+In the estimation of the great Hindu seers and sages, it is certain that the practice of Neti Neti, which translates to mean ‘not this, not that’ or ‘neither this nor that’, can help one detach themselves from their egos and dismantle their misperceptions about the world.

 How to Practice:

 To practice Neti Neti Meditation, one can analytically inspect and question their faulty assumptions about who they are in a way that shatters misperceptions and shows them what they are not.
-Over time, meditators practicing with the Neti Neti technique would want to investigate individual body parts, the entire body, their senses, various perceptions and emotions, the roles they take on in society, the stories they tell themselves, and their egos.
+Over time, meditators practicing the Neti Neti technique would want to investigate individual body parts, the entire body, their senses, various perceptions and emotions, the roles they take on in society, the stories they tell themselves, and their egos.

-A meditator just starting to practice Neti Neti would ask themselves questions about their physical bodies such as ‘Where does this body begin and end?’, ‘Am I this body?’, ’ Am I these toes?’, ‘Where is the I in this head?’, and ‘Is this body me?’
+A meditator just starting to practice Neti Neti would ask themselves questions about their physical bodies such as ‘Where does this body begin and end?’, ‘Am I this body?’, ‘ Am I these toes?’, ‘Where is the I in this head?’, and ‘Is this body me?’
 By proactively thinking about these things, the meditator would only be able to respond with ‘no’, ‘neti neti’, or ‘not this, not that’.
-After a practitioner investigated their bodies, and freeing themselves from misperceptions about the body, they would then move onto the other previously mentioned characteristics.
+After a practitioner investigated their bodies, and free themselves from misperceptions about the body, they would then move on to the other previously mentioned characteristics.
 It is believed that by using the Neti Neti technique, one has the ability to remove the veil of ignorance that keeps them from living as the divine absolute.